- Design Templates

+This article is the second article in a five-part series that details exactly what you need to market your pet store and make it a success.
 One of the biggest mistakes many small pet stores make is printing their own marketing materials.
 They consider marketing to be an expense; but in fact marketing is an investment.
 The entire point of marketing is to profit from it, and you stand a much better chance of making a positive impression on your prospects if your message is delivered with professionalism.
 High-quality printed materials are relatively inexpensive, so don't fire up your desktop printer - send your print jobs to a state-of-the-art printing company such as PsPrint instead.